Yashica

-Yashica Co., Ltd. (株式会社ヤシカ, Kabushiki-gaisha Yashica) was a Japanese manufacturer of cameras, lenses, and film editing equipment active from 1949 until 2005 when its then-owner, Kyocera, ceased production.
-In 1968 it acquired the lens manufacturer Tomioka (Tomioka Optical Co., Ltd) and in 1983 it was acquired by Kyocera.
+Yashica Co., Ltd. (株式会社ヤシカ, Kabushiki-gaisha Yashica) is a Japanese manufacturer of cameras, lenses, and photography equipment, founded in 1949, in Nagano, Japan.
+The company ceased operations in 2008 and returned to the industry in 2015.

-In 2008 Kyocera sold the Yashica trademark rights to Hong Kong-based MF Jebsen Group.
-Yashica is under Jebsen's subsidiary JNC Datum Tech International.
+In recent years, Yashica has sought to build on its historical legacy by developing new products that blend analog aesthetics with modern digital technology.
+These include digital cameras featuring film simulation modes designed to recreate the look of classic film photography, as well as night vision goggles positioned at accessible price points.
+Alongside its core imaging products, Yashica has also collaborated with various brands and companies, such as Miu Miu, Diesel, Sanrio, and Peanuts, on limited-edition releases and design partnerships.

+While the company’s focus has evolved over time, Yashica continues to draw from its Japanese origins and longstanding association with accessible, thoughtfully designed imaging tools.

 History

 The company began in December 1949 in Nagano, Japan, when the Yashima Seiki Company was founded with an initial investment of $566.
 Its eight employees originally manufactured components for electric clocks.
-Later, they began making camera components, and by June 1953 had introduced their first complete camera, the Yashimaflex, a twin-lens reflex (TLR) camera designed for 6x6 cm medium format film.
+Later, they began making camera components, and by June 1953 had introduced their first complete camera, the Yashimaflex, a twin lens reflex (TLR) camera designed for 6x6 cm medium format film.
 While the Yashimaflex used lenses labeled Tri-Lausar, successive models used Yashikor and Yashinon lenses.
 All of these lenses were manufactured for Yashica by the Tomioka Optical Works, beginning a relationship that lasted for many years.
 Late in 1953, Yashima Seiki Company became Yashima Optical Industry Company, Ltd.

 In 1957, Yashima founded Yashica, Inc., a subsidiary arm in New York City to manage marketing efforts in the United States.
-1957 also marked the introduction of a popular new TLR camera series, the Yashica Mat line., as well as an 8mm cine movie camera.
+1957 also marked the introduction of a popular new TLR camera series, the Yashica Mat line, as well as an 8mm cine movie camera.
 Yashima continued to grow, with 1,982 employees by 1958 when it changed its name to Yashica Company, Ltd, on acquiring the Nicca Camera Company, Ltd. The Nicca acquisition was fortunate, as the designs acquired assisted Yashica in expanding its product line into advanced 35 mm rangefinder cameras.

 The Yashica Pentamatic, an advanced, modern 35 mm single lens reflex (SLR) camera with a proprietary bayonet-mount, automatic diaphragm (offered only with the Auto Yashinon 50mm/1.8 lens), and interchangeable lenses, was introduced in 1959.
 As before, Yashica continued to source its lenses from the Tomioka Optical factory.

 Around 1959–1960, Yashica acquired the assets of the bankrupt Zunow Optical Industry Co.
 Ltd. Though a small company, Zunow had become known for limited production of a very advanced 35 mm SLR camera, along with several high-quality, fast 35 mm camera and 8mm cine (movie) lens designs and a proprietary bayonet-mount lens system similar to that of Yashica Pentamatic.
 With the assistance of Tomioka Optical Works, Yashica adapted Zunow lens designs into its own 8mm turret cine (movie) cameras.